 Another problem was a driver could not see the truck stop or the intersection until he topped a hill a few hundred yards south of their location.
 Willy was traveling well over 100 miles per hour when he crested the hill.

 I do not know when Willy realized he had a problem.
 I do know he locked his brakes when he recognized his situation.
 His car left long skid marks before it left the pavement.
-They led right up to the bar ditch, which the Pontiac jumped, slamming into the overpass embankment.
+They led right up to the bar ditch, which the Pontiac jumped, before slamming into the embankment.
 If I remember correctly, the front bumper plowed up 60 feet of sod before the car came to a rest.

-Accordingly, I reached in through the driver’s window, grabbed his belt, and pulled.
-Willy was not a small guy, and he was dead weight at the moment.
+I reached in through the driver’s window, grabbed his belt, and pulled.
+Willy was not a small guy and was dead weight at the moment.
 The body shifted some, but I needed help.
 Suddenly, the young trooper came out of his daze and helped.

 The guy was still alive!
 He was breathing!
 We yelled to the senior trooper, and he said the ambulance was coming over the hill.
 About that time, Willy made a horrible rattling noise in his throat and stopped breathing.
 We quickly pulled him out of the car, laid him on the ground, and he took a breath.
 Whew, maybe this would not be a fatality accident after all.

-1 1970 Population 454
+1 1970 Population 454 (2020 population 5,749)